 This man/woman/creature is a One-Man Army

-, he has killed countless people, his power and skill are known throughout the world...
-Only he's dead.
+, they have killed countless people, their power and skill are known throughout the world...
+Only that happened a while in the past, and by now they're dead.

 This trope is about Badass